 Original Finish Plastic, Original Finish China & Original Finish Factory Resin:

 An original finish plastic, China, or factory resin is a mass-produced model in its original state as released by the manufacturer.
 Models may be repaired or restored to the original state, although a judge may penalize any visible repair at his/her discretion.
-Any alteration to a model beyond original state disqualifies it from the OF division; this includes, but is not limited to, added gloss on eyes, hooves, mane/tail, or any other part of model; added, improved, or altered markings; and any substance applied to change or enhance the original color or texture.
+Any alteration to a model beyond original state disqualifies it from the OF division; this includes, but is not limited to: added gloss on eyes, hooves, mane/tail, or any other part of model; added, improved, or altered markings; and any substance applied to change or enhance the original color or texture.

 Custom: